chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

   1. Most of the street names are either ending with word **road or marg** which are in correct format.
   2. Few street names are in incorrect format i.e, they are having city, country name in them for eg.**"Uttamnagar, Ahmedabad".**
   3. One of the Street names is mentioned in local language **"Hindi"** like **"एरपोर्ट रोड"**.
-  4. Some of the street names are in lower case letters, some of them are in upper case.
+  4. Some of the street names are in lower case letters and some of them are in upper case.

 - Now lets write a function that would process a given street name and convert it into a standard format.
 - Lets create a dictionary that would contain incorrect names as keys and correct names as values, if a given street name is  found in that dictionary, we will return the correct value , else will return the given street name in standard format.